 Get a theme for your blog.
 There are many options when it comes to WordPress Themes.
 You can use one of the free themes, or get a really good premium theme which you can customize.

-WebDesignDev runs on WordPress using a premium theme which I’ve customized.
+WebDesignDev runs on WordPress using a premium theme I bought from ThemeForest which I’ve customized.
 WordPress is extremely hot right now, and premium themes are really not that expensive.
-If you are serious about your work, I suggest getting one of the premium themes from ThemeForest, which is where I purchased my WebDesignDev theme, and it’s also the place I go when I need to customize WP theme designs for my clients.
+If you are serious about your work, I suggest getting one of the premium themes from ThemeForest.
+It’s also my go-to place when I need to customize WP theme designs for my clients.

 Once you have your theme, it is really simple to upload it.
 I personally use FileZilla for uploading, which is 100% free and works like a charm.
 Once you download FileZilla, open it, and it’ll ask you for the Host, User Name and Password.
 For Host put the name of your website, for user name and password use your *Cpanel* user name and password, not WordPress.
 Once you are in, you will need to upload the theme to Public_html/Wp-Content/Themes folder (first find the public_html folder, then click on Wp-Content folder, then click on the Themes folder).
 Once you are in, simply drag the unzipped Theme from wherever you saved it on your computer to the Themes folder.
 Another way to upload is through your hosting cpanel.
 Log in to your cpanel, click on File Manager, then go to the Public_html/Wp-Content/Themes folder and click on Upload which is in the top navigation.
 Upload the zip file of your theme and then unzip it.